 - Contemplative exercises to prepare for the holy days

-give you a further opportunity to listen directly to Rabbi Debra and Rabbi Zalman Schachter-Shalomi as they discuss, explain, and pray about ideas that are central to the Days of Awe.
+edited from recordings of High Holiday services, give you the opportunity to listen directly to Rabbi Debra and Rabbi Zalman Schachter-Shalomi as they discuss, explain, and pray about ideas that are central to the Days of Awe.
 You can take these great teachers with you; listen, learn, and meditate with them at home, in your car, or wherever you are traveling.

 Here is an edited compendium of teachings by Rabbi Debra on the purpose and meaning of shofar: